-When it comes to protecting your eyes while skiing or snowboarding, you’ve got two options, goggles or sunglasses.
-Goggles are the norm when it comes to playing in the snow, but sunglasses definitely have their benefits as well.
-It can be nice to have slightly less-restrictive eye protection equipment, and the increased airflow (read: anti-fog) is truly liberating, especially if you’re up-hilling it in the backcountry.
+When it comes to protecting your eyes while skiing or snowboarding, goggles are the norm, but sunglasses have their merits as well.
+It’s liberating to have less-restrictive eye protection equipment, and the increased airflow (read: anti-fog) is a huge boon, especially if you’re up-hilling it in the backcountry.
 While they don’t offer the full storm-skiing, powder-bashing protection of goggles (some options on this list get really, really close), ski sunglasses can be a fun and stylish choice for bluebird days on the resort, backcountry adventures, the aprés-ski scene, and so much more.

-There are some awesome options that have hit the market in the past couple of years for sunglasses that are specifically designed for skiing and snowboarding (there’s also a lot of crossover with biking sunglasses), with cool features such as side-shields, lanyards, snow-oriented tints, and polarization.
 We reached out to the most exciting and innovative sunglass-makers in the outdoors industry, got our hands on their highest-performing and most stylish models, and gave them a run for their money to help you stay informed in choosing sunglasses to play in the snow with.
-Over the past few seasons, we’ve tried a lot of sunglasses, and these are our favorites.
-Scroll to the bottom for info on different types of sunglasses for skiing, a comparison chart, and more.

 The Best Sunglasses for Skiing and Snowboarding